GoogleChrome/web.dev/src/site/content/en/accessible/use-semantic-html/index.md

 If you have a phone handy, you can see that many times these built-in elements have unique interactions on mobile.
-Attempting to reproduce these mobile interactions yourself is a ton of work!
+Attempting to reproduce these mobile interactions yourself is a lot of work!
 It's another good reason to stick to built-in elements whenever possible.

 ## Use `button` instead of `div`